waleedalmadhab/search_choices/README.md

 * readOnly bool whether to let the user choose the value to select or just present the selected value if any.
 * menuBackgroundColor Color background color of the menu whether in dialog box or menu mode.
 * rightToLeft bool mirrors the widgets display for right to left languages defaulted to false.
+* autofocus bool automatically focuses on the search field bringing up the keyboard defaulted to true.

 #### Multiple choice constructor